shirhatti/EntityFramework.Docs/ef/miscellaneous/configuring-dbcontext.md

 ### OnConfiguring

+> [!WARNING]
-Caution: `OnConfiguring` occurs last and can overwrite options obtained from DI or the constructor.
+> `OnConfiguring` occurs last and can overwrite options obtained from DI or the constructor.
 This approach does not lend itself to testing (unless you target the full database).

 Context code with OnConfiguring